shopware/docs/guides/plugins/apps/shipping-methods.md

 ```

 ### Extended configuration
-The functionality of course offers more than one identifier name.
-The following examples represents all possible configurations.
+The functionality offers more than one identifier name.
+The following examples represent all possible configurations.

-* Translation of field that are visible to the customer and requires a translation
+* Translation of fields that are visible to the customer and requires a translation
 * Shipping method description
 * Shipping method icon
 * Shipping method active (expects true or false).
 Default value is `false`